vanbabenk/QAIFE-Medical-Image-Classification/README.md

 The figures in `outputs/` are representative training curves and confusion matrices.
 Complete numerical tables and experimental discussion are provided in the manuscript.

-## Citation
+## Related manuscript

+This repository accompanies the manuscript:

-**Novel Quantum Attention Inspired Feature Extraction for Efficient Medical Image Classification**
+**“Novel Quantum Attention Inspired Feature Extraction for Efficient Medical Image Classification.”**
 Ifran Lindu Mahargya, Guruh Fajar Shidik, Affandy, Pujiono, Supriadi Rustad, Hermawan Kresno Dipojono

+The manuscript is currently under peer review.
-Publication link: to be updated after online publication in *Multimedia Tools and Applications*.
+Publication link: The complete journal citation, publication link, and article DOI will be added after publication in *Multimedia Tools and Applications*

 ## License